How to hire a forensic accountant.

 - Make sure to contact the company’s legal counsel and secure all information, both electronic and hard copies.

 - Discuss with company personnel whether the company will pursue charges.
-This will make selecting the correct forensic accountant more efficient and cost effective.
+This will make selecting the correct expert more efficient and cost effective.

-- Verify the forensic accountant can investigate the type of fraud the company suspects.
+- Verify the accountant can investigate the type of fraud the company suspects.

 - Understand the cost will be equivalent to hiring a specialist in any other field.